linera-io/linera-protocol/CLI.md

 ###### **Options:**

 * `--extra-wallets <EXTRA_WALLETS>` — The number of extra wallets and user chains to initialise.
 Default is 0
+* `--other-initial-chains <OTHER_INITIAL_CHAINS>` — The number of initial "root" chains created in the genesis config on top of the default "admin" chain.
+All initial chains belong to the first "admin" wallet

+  Default value: `10`
+* `--initial-amount <INITIAL_AMOUNT>` — The initial amount of native tokens credited in the initial "root" chains, including the default "admin" chain

+  Default value: `10`
 * `--validators <VALIDATORS>` — The number of validators in the local test network.
 Default is 1

   Default value: `1`